clc3-CloudComputing/jku-ws20/2 Continuous Integration/exercise 2.2/README.md

     1. Add an environment variable `REGISTRY_PASSWORD` with your DockerHub registry password. :exclamation: **Important:**  Do not display value in build log :exclamation:

-1. Add and commit a Dockerfile to the repository.
+1. Add and commit the provided `Dockerfile` to your repository.

 1. Extend the `.travis.yaml` pipeline with the Docker service: